stevetsa/addon/README.md

 ## Appendix E - Proof-of-concept for a BLAST Jupyter Notebook
-*Note this is using a modified official BLAST+ Docker image.
+*Note this is using a modified BLAST+ Docker image.

 The Jupyter Notebook is a great way to combine free text description with code in the same space and the notebook can be easily shared and reproduced.
 In this section, it is assumed that you are familiar with the instructions to create a VM [in the main documentation](https://github.com/ncbi/blast_plus_docs/blob/master/README.md#google-cloud-platform-setup).
 The following describes one way to run a Jupyter Notebook server on the GCP.